Zunyi Conference: Meeting

 In January 1935, after the Red Army took over the city of Zunyi, a town of military importance in Guizhou, Southwest China, an enlarged meeting of the politburo of the CCP was held.
-It was once commonly thought to have been held from January 6–8, but now it is accepted to have taken place between January 15–17.
+For nearly fifty years, it was commonly thought to have been held from January 7–9, as related by a senior leader.
+Fei Peiru, a historian and former museum curator of Zunyi, is credited with establishing the currently accepted dates of January 15–17.

 The names and numbers of participants in the conference have always been disputed.
 These details are of importance to the largely Soviet view that elected members of the party were outvoted by non-members.
 Those who are most strongly agreed to have attended by all are Mao Zedong, Zhou Enlai, Zhu De, Chen Yun, Liu Shaoqi, Zhang Wentian, Bo Gu, Liu Bocheng, Li Fuchun, Lin Biao, and Peng Dehuai.
 Chinese sources which show that non-members could not have outvoted members have the following participants: